AroliSG/50projects-in-10days/README.md

 # 50projects in 10days

-In this project we are going to be creating 50 different projects between 10days
+In this project we are going to be recreating 50 different projects with reactjs app.

 List